 8. Glacier National Park

-Glacier National Park A hundred years ago, the Glacier National Park had over a 150 glaciers strewn throughout it.
-Today, only 27 glaciers remain and they are projected to disappear by 2030, if not sooner.
-Global warming may be to blame for the disappearance of the glaciers but without the water supply for the ecosystem, the park may change dramatically.
-Over 1,500 species of plants and animals could be lost without the water supply.
-So take a road trip and camp out at the park to experience its wonders.
+A century ago, Montana's Glacier National Park boasted over 150 majestic glaciers strewn throughout its rugged landscape.
+Today, only 27 active glaciers remain, and scientists project that they could completely melt and disappear by 2030, if not sooner.
+Global warming is the primary culprit behind the disappearance of the ice, but the impact goes far beyond just the loss of scenery.
+Without the crucial cold-water supply from the glaciers, the park's entire ecosystem will shift dramatically.
+Over 1,500 species of plants and animals could be severely impacted or lost without this dependable water source.
+So, pack your bags, take a road trip, and camp out at the park to experience its pristine wonders while you still can, keeping in mind the importance of sustainable travel.

 9. Taj Mahal